Paul Lam: US Sanctions

 On 31 March 2025, the United States Department of State announced sanctions on six Chinese and Hong Kong officials including Paul Lam for their role in the crackdown on democracy advocates in Hong Kong.

 Despite facing sanctions similar to those of international child pornographers, human and drug traffickers—having no bank accounts, no credit cards, and being unable to engage with any U.S.-related businesses (including U.S. securities, McDonald's, and Starbucks)— Paul Lam stated that these restrictions have no impact on his daily life and work.
 He emphasized that fulfilling his constitutional responsibilities has made him "more determined to uphold national security."

 Lam often jokes about himself and has described the U.S. as a "bully" like Gian towards the Hong Kong Special Administrative Region government, insisted himself not being Nobi Nobida from Doraemon.
-In a cable tv interview that same year, he remarked that no one enjoys being sanctioned, but he wouldn't be "so agitated as to jump around like a shrimp."
+In a cable TV interview that same year, he remarked that no one enjoys being sanctioned, but he wouldn't be "so agitated as to jump around like a shrimp."
 He also mentioned that he feels good mentally, eats well, sleeps well, and experiences no stress, claiming to have even more energy.

+On 17 July 2026, the United States Treasury lifted the sanctions on nine of the (former) officials in Mainland China and Hong Kong including Paul Lam, following the ending of state of emergency regarding Hong Kong.

 Honours and awards

 On 1 July 2021, Lam was awarded the Silver Bauhinia Star by the Chief Executive, Carrie Lam, "in recognition of his significant contribution to the promotion of consumer rights protection through his chairmanship of the Consumer Council, as well as the development of trade and industries in Hong Kong".

-On 1 July 2025, Chief Executive John Lee awarded Lam with the Gold Bauhinia Star, Hong Kong's second-highest honour, for "outstanding contributions to safeguarding national security".
+On 1 July 2025, Chief Executive John Lee awarded Lam the Gold Bauhinia Star, Hong Kong's second-highest honour, for "outstanding contributions to safeguarding national security".